tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 1. Parallel processing
 1. Self-emergent/self-organized

 Criteria are organized in three groups: emotional group depicts our interest in emotions implementation in cognitive architecture [computationalmodelsemotionscognition], thinking levels are the compatibility with Marvin Minsky's "The emotion machine", AI components group is used to gain understanding of width of coverage of AI domains by cognitive architecture.
-We used two additional criteria that seems to play important role and were not in previous groups.
+We used two additional criteria that seem to play important role and were not in previous groups.
 Exhaustive analysis is available on-line: https://github.com/development-team/2/blob/master/doc/analysis/cognitive_architecture.md

-We used primitive boolean approach to measure if component or emotional criteria is in specific cognitive architecture.
-Cumulative table is available on-line, it contains simple summary of the boolean criteria:
+We used primitive Boolean approach to measure if component or emotional criteria are in specific cognitive architecture.
+Cumulative table is available on-line, it contains simple summary of the Boolean criteria:

 https://github.com/development-team/2/blob/master/doc/analysis/cognitive_architecture.md#cumulative-table